CaffeinatedCarter/untitled-emerald-project/README.md

 * Lower the encounter rate on water overall
 * Fix Feebas spawning (mirror ORAS!)
 * Every time you pick up an item, you get the Pokéball as an item.
 Different balls for different rarity of items (Nugget → Great Ball, etc)
+* Cut trees and rocks smashed should not respawn on exiting area.
+Maybe should be on a timer?
+Only in the overworld and not in caves?

 ## Area Ideas
 ### Expansions